dustinpfister/blog_posts/_posts/js-document-body.md

 ## 6 - Conclusion

 So the document body property is a great way to just quickly reference the body element of an html document when doing something with client side javaScrpt.
-There are other ways of getting the body element of course but because there is, or at least should be only one body element in an html document for the most part the document body property works fine in getting a reference to that element.
+There are other ways of getting the body element of course, but because there is, or at least should be only one body element in an html document for the most part the document body property works fine in getting a reference to that element.

+There is a lot more to be aware of when it comes to the document object, I have covered much of that here in this post, but there are still some aspects of the object that a client side javaScript developer should be aware of.